-A: The plan is for us (Elizabeth Bromstein and David Jager) to take our five-year-old daughter, Kismet, and walk 135 km (or so) from our house in Toronto to Niagara Falls.
-We plan to do this over about six days, starting on May 8.
+A: The plan is for us (Elizabeth Bromstein and David Jager) to take our six-year-old daughter, Kismet, and walk 135 km (or so) from our house in Toronto to Niagara Falls.
+We plan to do this over about six days, starting on June 3.

-We will document the entire trek on social media with videos, pictures on Instagram (@ruthbromstein), blog posts (walklikearefugee.org), tweets (@missbromstein), and more, with the hashtag #walklikearefugee.
+We will document the entire trek on social media with videos, pictures on Instagram (https://www.instagram.com/walk_like_a_refugee), blog posts (walklikearefugee.org), tweets (@walkrefugee), and more, with the hashtag #walklikearefugee.
 Hopefully people will follow along and feel moved to make a donation and to tell your friends.

 2. Q: Why?

 A: We want to and we need to do something to try to raise funds and awareness.
-Our group, the Westside Refugee Response has already brought one family of refugees to Canada through private sponsorship.
-Now we’re trying to help two more people.
+Our group, the Westside Refugee Response, has brought five refugees to Canada through private sponsorship.
+Now we’re trying to help some more people.
+Their situation is dire.

 Unfortunately, North America is facing crisis fatigue and people are kind of over refugees.
-Asylum seekers were a hot topic a couple of years ago, but most people have moved on from the subject and just aren’t interested anymore.
+Asylum seekers were a hot topic three or four years ago, but most people have moved on from the subject and just aren’t interested anymore.
 Unfortunately, that doesn’t mean the situation is any better for the millions of displaced individuals out there.